Thiriss/Inventory-Gun/README.md

 - **Communication**: Decided to use the MQTT protocol as the main communication line for sending data.
 Integrated the system with light control using an ESP32, enabling interconnection between the RFID system and light control functionality.

-- **Software Development**: Continued developing the real-time monitoring data transfer using the MQTT protocol, and worked on receiving data from the RFID Reader to ensure seamless data flow.
+- **Software Development**: Continued developing the real-time monitoring data transfer using the MQTT protocol, and worked on receiving data from the RFID Reader to ensure seamless data flow, Developed RFID list and detail pages.

 - **Hardware Development**: Sent the finalized antenna design for fabrication, moving closer to the physical implementation phase.